sst/guide/_chapters/deploy-your-serverless-infrastructure.md

 Note that, production in this case is just an environment with a stage called `prod`.
 You can call it anything you like.
 Serverless Framework will simply create another version of your app with a completely new set of resources.
 You can learn more about this in our chapter on [Stages in Serverless Framework]({% link _chapters/stages-in-serverless-framework.md %}).

-Next, you can head back to our main guide and [follow the frontend section]({% link _chapters/create-a-new-reactjs-app.md %}).
+Next, you can go to our main guide and [follow the frontend section]({% link _chapters/create-a-new-reactjs-app.md %}).
 Just remember to use the resources that were created here in your React.js app config!